nash-io/locale/README.md

 To find that out, check [translations.nash.io](https://translations.nash.io):
 <p align="center"><img src="./tutorial-images/live.png" width="400"/></p>

-If you want to *correct* an existing translation, rather than an update, follow the first guide here.
+If you want to *correct* an existing translation, rather than translate an update, follow the first guide here.

 ### If your language is not yet activated (or you want to make a correction):